 All college personnel are required to participate in discrimination and harassment training and to sign an acknowledgment that they have read and understand the College's policies with regard to discrimination and harassment.
-Training workshops will be provided for all new employees.
-Policy and procedure review workshops are held as needed for existing personnel, in addition to a mandatory Title IX training that occurs annually.
-Employees who do not participate in this mandatory training will not be recommended for state legal representation should a lawsuit be filed against such individuals.

 Investigation of discriminatory or harassing behavior is not contingent upon the filing of a formal complaint, and complainants are protected from retaliation by the accused.
 Behavior which might be considered discriminatory or harassing should be reported to any college employee the victim feels comfortable approaching.
 If informed even casually about a complaint, all employees should advise the individual of the College's policy against discrimination/harassment to ensure that the complainant is aware of all procedures available for pursuing such complaints.
-Any employee who is informed of discrimination or harassment allegations, or who observes such problems is responsible for informing his or her direct Vice Chancellor.
-The Vice Chancellor will ensure the issue is investigated, consulting legal counsel as needed.
-College officials who fail to report allegations of discrimination or harassment may be subject to disciplinary action.
+Any employee who is informed of discrimination or harassment allegations, or who observes such problems is responsible for informing ASU Mid-South's Title